-The current Graduate Chair's contact information can be found at the bottom of the following webpage: https://history.unl.edu/graduate.
+The current Graduate Chair's contact information can be found under the applications segment at the bottom of the Department's graduate student page.

 GRADUATE COMMITTEE

 The Graduate Committee is appointed by the Dean of Graduate Studies upon the recommendation of the chair of the department.
 It is responsible for reviewing graduate student applications each year, making recommendations for admission and funding, overseeing the graduate curriculum, addressing student concerns, and resolving conflicts between faculty members and graduate students.
 Please see the History Department Chair or Graduate Chair if you would like to raise a concern with the Graduate Committee.